quixio/quix-docs/docs/connect/kafka-to-apache-lens.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Apache Lens using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Apache Lens

-Apache Lens is a versatile and powerful data analytics tool that allows users to easily explore and visualize large amounts of data in real-time.
-This technology is perfect for organizations looking to gain deeper insights into their data and make more informed decisions.
-With Apache Lens, users can easily integrate data from a variety of sources, perform complex queries, and create interactive visualizations to better understand their data.
-This tool is a game-changer for businesses looking to stay ahead of the curve in today's data-driven world.
+Apache Lens is an open-source big data analytics platform that enables users to efficiently query and analyze large volumes of data across various data sources.
+By providing a unified interface for data exploration, Apache Lens simplifies the process of accessing and visualizing data from different sources, including Hadoop, HBase, and Hive.
+This innovative technology offers a seamless experience for users looking to gain valuable insights from their data without the complexities of traditional data querying methods.
+With Apache Lens, organizations can streamline their data analysis processes and make informed decisions faster than ever before.

 ## Integrations